Dr. Sam Cohlmia, M.D. is a Wichita ophthalmologist & eye doctor specializing in the treatment of glaucoma and glaucoma surgery.

 Glaucoma Filtering & Valve Procedures

-A glaucoma valve is a medical shunt used in the treatment of glaucoma to reduce the eye’s intraocular pressure (IOP).
+A glaucoma valve is a medical shunt used in the surgical treatment of glaucoma to reduce the eye’s intraocular pressure (IOP).
 The glaucoma valve implant is used for glaucoma patients not responding to maximal medical therapy, with previous failed guarded filtering surgery (trabeculectomy) or in cases where conventional drainage surgery is unlikely to succeed.
 Common situations where the use of a glaucoma implant as a primary procedure is indicated include:

 - Neovascular glaucoma – glaucoma associated with vascular disease of the eye (often diabetes).